Campus AI vs. Commercial AI: Comparing How Students and Employees Perceive their University's LLM Chatbot vs. ChatGPT: Results

 \subsubsection{Customized LLMaaS chatbot is used mainly for academic purposes, ChatGPT for both academic and private purposes}

-Participants were instructed to respond to all dependent variable items with regard to their study- or work-related use of the AI systems in the context of their everyday university life.
-However,we also report on the overall usage tendencies that participants indicated across the private vs. work/study usage context.
+Participants were instructed to answer items with regard to their study- or work-related use of the AI systems.
+However, we also asked about the overall usage tendencies.
 Participants who used both systems reported using the customized LLMaaS chatbot with a strong orientation toward study- or work-related contexts ($M = 5.48$, $SD = 0.81$; scale range: $1-6$), whereas reported usage of ChatGPT was more balanced across the spectrum ($M = 3.32$, $SD = 1.61$).
 A paired samples t-test confirmed that this difference was statistically significant, $t(115) = 13.36$, $p < .001$, $d = 1.24$.
-Notably, $64.7\%$ of participants selected the highest possible work/study-related option (6) for the customized LLMaaS chatbot, while only $11.2\%$ did so for ChatGPT.